gitbls/pistrong/README.md

 * You won't be able to easily test your VPN Server with a client on the LAN.
 Here's an outline of how to do that:

-    * **iOS and Windows:** Create a new VPN connection with a different name, and use the VPN Server LAN IP address for the Server address, but using the same Cert as for the Internet case.
+    * **iOS/macOS and Windows:** Create a new VPN connection with a different name, and use the VPN Server LAN IP address for the Server address, but using the same Cert as for the Internet case.
     * **Linux:** Create a new Device Cert as follows:
         * `pistrong add username --dev somename --cname somename --vpnaddr VPNServerLANAddr`